 A: I find it exceptionally difficult to grow a full beard, and it bugs me far more than most probably think it should.

 Q: Interesting fact #4

 A: I once accidentally stabbed myself in the hand while cutting raw meat.
 And busted my own head open with a tire iron while changing a tire.
 Yea…

 Q: Interesting fact #5

-A: I hold many certifications, including First Aid/CPR/AED, OSHA 30 Construction Safety and Health, NFPA 70E Low Voltage Qualified, certified to operate Forklifts and Aerial Work Platforms, certified Rigger and Signalman, and to operate a Technical Assistance Center.
-Soon to include EPA Universal Refrigerant Certification (CFC), Critical Switching Certification, and a certification in C++ programming.
+A: I hold many certifications, including Critical Switching certification with AWS, First Aid/CPR/AED, OSHA 30 Construction Safety and Health, NFPA 70E Low Voltage Qualified, certified to operate Forklifts and Aerial Work Platforms, certified Rigger and Signalman, and to operate a Technical Assistance Center.
+Soon to include EPA Universal Refrigerant Certification (CFC) and a certification in C++ programming.